fvdsn/rizzly/README.md

 let res = wrap(() => JSON.parse(value))
 ```

-`wrap()` allows to create results from functions that can throw errors.
+`wrap()` lets you create results from functions that can throw errors.
 If the function throws an `Error`, the exception is put as the `.cause`
 of the result.
 Otherwise, the returned value is put as the result value.

 ### awrap()